Justice Thomas slams cancel culture, 'packing' Supreme Court

 “By doing this, you continue to chip away at the respect of the institutions that the next generation is going to need if they’re going to have civil society,” Thomas said.

-Rulings for the upcoming year will set laws on hot-button political issues, including abortion, guns and voting rights.
+Rulings this year will set laws on hot-button political issues, including abortion, guns and voting rights.

 The court has leaned increasingly conservative since three justices nominated by former President Donald Trump joined its ranks.
 Progressives have in turn called to expand the number of justices on the court, including during the 2020 presidential primary.
 Democrats in Congress introduced a bill last year to add four justices to the bench, and President Joe Biden has convened a commission to study expanding the court.